Rock Machine MC criminal allegations and incidents: United Kingdom

 In 2013, the National Crime Agency in the United Kingdom were put on alert by Europol that multiple outlaw motorcycle clubs had arrived in Europe, they reported that some had "transported assault rifles and hand grenades" with them, as well as several other motorcycle groups.
 The arrival of the Rock Machine from Canada.
 The Loners Motorcycle Club also has chapters there., other clubs include the Comancheros and Rebels from Australia, and the Mongols and Vagos from the United States, has a possibility of causing tensions with established motorcycle gangs.
 Metropolitan Police and other authorities in the United Kingdom were urged by Europol to monitor the gangs and warned of potential conflict over control of organized crime rackets and territory.
 The outlaw biker clubs were reportedly recruiting far-right militants, football "hooligans" and former military personnel in an attempt to take control of drug, weapon and human trafficking routes.

 United States

-On February 13, 2017.
-Kyle Wayne Seagraves, a member of the Rock Machine South Carolina chapter was tragically killed in an automotive incident in the town of Goose Creek where he lived.
+On February 13, 2017, Kyle Wayne Seagraves, a member of the Rock Machine South Carolina chapter was tragically killed in an automotive incident in the town of Goose Creek where he lived.
 The crash was caused when the "at-fault" motorist failed to yield for his motorcycle.
 Seagraves was not wearing a helmet at the time of the accident, at the time of his death he was the youngest member of the Rock Machine in the United States aged only 22 years old.

 In June 2017, Sean Dubanowich was a member of the Rock Machine USA.
 He was arrested and charged by US authorities for smuggling steroids from Thailand and selling them in America and Canada.
 By the time of his court appearance he had become an associate of the Satudarah MC.

+On September 14, 2019, David Wayne Gilbert (Ranger) was a full-patch member of the Rock Machine N. Carolina Chapter.
+He was killed in a motorcycle accident.
+While traveling on the Highway 421, his motorcycle collided with a Chevy Malibu; he died shortly after.